A little piece of history about Cashmere

 The term cashmere comes from the cashmere-producing Kashmir goat.
 This kind of goat has an undercoat that is soft.
 In the winter, its outer hair grows stiff and straight.
 The neck is especially dense.
 Every spring and summer when goats begin to shed their winter hair, it is time to harvest cashmere.
 In different areas, the cashmere would be removed by combing or pruning.
 There are many other time-consuming processes.
 These processes include removing dust, separating the fleece from the outer hair, dyeing, and spinning yarn.

 In addition to the basic difference that cashmere is produced from Kashmir goats and that wool is produced from all various sheep, cashmere and wool still have other significant differences.
 Compared to wool, cashmere fibres are finer, smoother, lighter and more insulating.
 Such unique physical characteristics make cashmere lighter, softer and less static.
 Wool that is produced from many different types of sheep has higher strength and foldability.

 Because cashmere fibres are thin, only a large amount of cashmere fibres can be spun into yarns of the same thickness as wool.
 This characteristic actually makes the final product much warmer.
 In the meantime, the cloud-like fibre texture ensures a lightweight wearing experience.

-The cashmere fibre exhibits a fine and smooth texture under the microscope: the scales on the surface of the fibre are scarce and fit, making it feels extremely soft on the skin.
+The cashmere fibre feels really soft.
+It is made of small scales.
+They are close together and make the cashmere fibre feel smooth and soft.
 When worn against the skin, even if it rubs against the skin, the smooth fibre surface will not irritate the skin.
 At the same time, a higher degree of insulation also reduces the static generated by friction, which makes it less likely to irritate the skin or attract dust.